CSCI-1460-Computational-Linguistics/final-project-Sizchode/README.md

   - A decoder, initialized with the encoder's final hidden and cell states, generates the logical form tokens step-by-step.

 - **Attention Mechanism**:
-  - Implements Bahdanau-style additive attention to compute a weighted context vector from encoder hidden states for each decoder step.
+  - Implements attention to compute a weighted context vector from encoder hidden states for each decoder step.

 - **Loss Function**:
   - Uses negative log-likelihood loss (`NLLLoss`) with padding tokens ignored during computation.